Fairy Queen (locomotive): Restoration

 In 2011, it was discovered that rare locomotive parts that were "as good as irreplaceable" had been stolen, and the locomotive was moved to Perambur Loco Workshop at Chennai, in Tamil Nadu, for repair.
 On arrival, it was found that an estimated 50 to 60 parts had been looted, including "the boiler, condensor, lubricator and flow tubes".
 The Deputy Chief Mechanical Engineer at the workshops stated "What we received is a dead body, a piece of metal whose every removable part has been removed, leaving only the metal shell.
 The list of parts to be procured is huge."
 Officials estimated that it could take at least a year to restore the engine, even if suppliers of replacement parts could be found.
 Following a substantial rebuild, in which the workshops had to construct the missing parts themselves, the locomotive returned to service on 22 December 2012.

 Recognition

 In 1998, the train was certified by the Guinness Book of Records as the world's oldest steam locomotive which was currently in regular operation.

 In 1999, it received a National Tourism Award for the most innovative and unique tourism project from the then prime minister of India, Atal Bihari Vajpayee.

+In fiction

+The locomotive served as the basis for Rajiv from Thomas and Friends.